Course Number |

 |

 Includes a classroom seminar and placement in an infant and\or toddler setting.
 The supervised placement provides the student with the opportunity to observe, to practice appropriate interactions, and to develop effective guidance and nurturing techniques with infants and\or toddlers.
 Addresses ages prenatal through age 2.
-Prerequisite or Corequisite: ECE1111 (ECE111) (“C” or better) (Contact hours-75) (0-5)
+Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1111 (0-5)

 |